ViennaKaggle/viennakaggle.github.com/_posts/2015-11-20-second-meetup.markdown

 * The a few directories follow named by the general tool set/language we will use.
 * The "language" directory such as the /python dir contains a utils.py file in which we put methods and classes, useful and to be reused by all of us.
 * Furthermore the language directory contains a directory, named individually by the Kaggler who is working on it.
 We defined it to be the first name, but I guess it doesn't matter as long as it is a unique name.
 For the python case, this is the place to store the Ipython notebook file(s).
+* Another thing we evaluated is, that we would enjoy working on a data set every time instead only every second time we meet.
+* Instead I suggest - something I come up as of writing this, so please leave a comment if you like my suggestion: I think it would be nice if one person could prepare some features of, e.g., scikit-learn and talk about it for about 10 min. to introduce useful topics to all of us.
+Even if the person, who is talking about it, is not previously familiar with the topic.
+What do you think about it?

-If you have not been there personally you seriously missed out something.
+In summary, if you have not been there personally you seriously missed out on something.
 If you want to join the project anyway, just leave a comment and your github username to get access to the repo.
 Nevertheless, I would recommend you to join us personally next time - it was really fun (Don't make me mention it another time).

+See you the next time,
+\Stefan

 [anaconda]: https://www.continuum.io/downloads
 [meetup-event]: http://www.meetup.com/de/Vienna-Kaggle-Meetup-Machine-Learning-Competitions/events/226055752/